I was born and raised in San Francisco, the city being my family's home since 1856. When

 San

-Francisco's Playland at the Beach: The Early Years is well on it
+Francisco's Playland at the Beach: The Golden Years

 California historian